-These short notes can be updated any time some new information comes to light, so be sure to check the date of the last update.
+These short notes may be updated any time some new information comes to light, so be sure to check the date of the last update.
 Want to read more?
-Have a look at our Article Section in which longer write-ups published in magazines and journals are made available online.
+Have a look at our Articles Section in which longer write-ups published in magazines and journals are made available online.

 [MINERALS] [LIFE] [METEORITES]

 The way The Tricottet Collection is being built over time is reminiscent of my childhood.
-Of course, I had collected rocks already1 so the TC is an obvious continuation of what has become a life-long passion, but that's not all.
+Of course, I had collected rocks already1 so The Tricottet Collection is an obvious continuation of what has become a life-long passion, but that's not all.
 I also enjoyed collecting panini-type stickers and cards, going from the Garbage Pail Kids to NBA series.
-Today, I collect rare specimen cards of minerals, fossils, meteorites and other naturalia, the rule being for meteorites to have at least three cards from the same source (a museum or an old private collection) to consider the series complete (see our Label Archive).
+Today, I collect rare specimen cards of minerals, fossils, meteorites and other naturalia.
+The rule is simple.
+For meteorites, we need to have at least three cards from the same source (a museum or an old private collection) to consider the series complete (see our "label album" in the Label Archive).
 For minerals and rocks, far more cards may be needed to complete a set, as can be seen for instance in Special Collection B (A James R. Gregory (1832-1899) Collection), where the rock set is composed of 100 specimen cards (one missing, argh!) and the mineral set of 200 cards (considered complete even though some numbers are duplicates or doubtfull).
 So it is just like panini cards but in a more sophisticated, connoisseur, manner with a mix of science and history.
 As a nerdy kid, I also enjoyed experimenting with chemistry sets, not only for the colorful molecular reactions, but also for the laboratory atmosphere that a few glass vials added to the bedroom.
-Again, a parallel can be made with the TC, as the present short note is all about minerals (Fig. 1), shells (Fig. 2) and meteorites (Fig. 3) preserved in vials!
+Again, a parallel can be made with The Tricottet Collection, as the present short note is all about minerals (Fig. 1), shells (Fig. 2) and meteorites (Fig. 3) preserved in vials!

 So continues the search for more antique vials to add to The Tricottet Collection and hopefully, someday, I will come across a boxed set of mineral vials, like the ones Dr. Friedrich Krantz of Bonn, Germany, arranged in the early 20th Century (Fig. 4).
 That would become for sure a highlight of the collection!